The Sin That Cannot Be Forgiven

 Jesus gave them a choice.
 Either, He was driving out demons by the power of Satan, or He was driving out demons by the power of the Spirit of God.

 And if Jesus was using Satan’s power, He wants to know whose power the religious leaders had been using all this time because their implication was simple: Only God and Satan can drive out demons.
-If Jesus was using Satan’s power, then apparently, so were they, or otherwise, they would be claiming to be the Messiah, which they were not.
+If Jesus was using Satan’s power, then apparently, so were they, or otherwise, one of them would claim to be the Messiah, which none of them were doing.
 However, if Jesus was indeed using the power of God, then His words were true.
 He was the Son of God, the Messiah, and God’s kingdom was at hand.
-Therefore, the religious leaders’ “sons” were the answer to the question, and thereby “judges” as to the truth.
+Therefore, the religious leaders’ “sons” were the answer to the question, and thereby became “judges” as to the truth.

 Two Ironic Twists

 However, if Jesus was using the power of God’s Holy Spirit to drive out demons, then it was evidence that He was who He said He was, and God was literally in the flesh, fulfilling Isaiah’s prophecies of 9:1-7 and 61:1-2 before their very eyes.
 By saying Jesus’s ministry was “powered by Satan,” the religious leaders of Israel were in effect saying the prophecies of Isaiah—particularly the one from chapter 61 that Jesus quoted as having been fulfilled by Him coming to Earth (See Luke 4:21)—were satanic in nature.
 Jesus said He came to preach the good news to the poor, and inherent within that mission, Jesus performed miracles to validate His claims.
-The religious leaders saw those validations as authorized by Beelzebul.
+The religious leaders saw those validations as authorized by Beelzebub.
 That was the true blasphemy being spoken in this trial scene, and that’s the first ironic twist in this scene.
 In Satan’s kingdom of men, people call evil good and good evil (Isaiah 5:20-21).
 There is a way that seems right to such men, but it only leads to death (Proverbs 14:12).
 The religious leaders’ twisted view of reality ran contrary to the Kingdom of Heaven…even when God Almighty was standing right in front of them.
-It was definitely the blind leading the blind (Matthew 15:14).
+Yje Sanhedrin were definitely "the blind," and they were leading the blind (Matthew 15:14).

 The second ironic twist concerns the sin of blasphemy itself.
 According to Jesus, God is willing to forgive every blasphemy except one.
 You may have heard it put this way: “God forgives every sin, except one - the unpardonable sin.”
 He evens forgives blasphemy spoken against the Son of Man.
 However, Jesus said the only sin that cannot be forgiven is “blasphemy against the Holy Spirit” (Matthew 12:32; Mark 3:29).
 And that included the age in which Jesus spoke and the age to come, He said.